bisdn/bisdn.github.io/developer_guide.md

 done
 ```

-Be aware that ranges in bash are inclusive for the limit, while they are
+Note that the limit in ranges is inclusive in bash, but exclusive in python, so
-exclusive in python.
+you need to substract one.

 As we are adding devices for the (Q)SFP ports, we do not need to pass any
 addresses, as the SFF standards mandate the address to 0xA0 (0x50), so